Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Weather Caveat

-For safety reasons, we rely on decent weather conditions when conducting our swims.
+For safety reasons, we rely on decent weather conditions when carrying out our swims.
 As a consequence, open water swimming holidays require a certain degree of on-trip flexibility which can result in changes to the planned itinerary.
 These changes often add a touch of uniqueness to your trip and will be communicated to you by your SwimTrek guides as quickly as possible.

 Trip Information

-Group size and Boat Support
+Group size

 This trip has a maximum group size of 15.
 The group will be split into a maximum of three groups, based on speed, with each group being accompanied by their own safety vessel/escort.